mypreview/Conj/docs/how-to-request-support.md

 3. Scroll to the bottom of the page and type your comment/question.
 4. Then, click **Post Comment**.

+?> Comments are moderated by the theme developers.

 !> Comments are **public**, so please do not share any personal information such as WordPress admin credentials or FTP access via this form.

 ## Additional Links